“Sometimes in waves of change we find our true direction.” – Unknown

-What I have come to realize and recognize is that it is okay for our children to have intense personalities.
-It is also more than okay for their personality traits to change and to rise/fall in their magnitude.
-Like a wave that alters in it form, changes within children will help them on their path to self-discovery and self-acceptance and ultimately aid in the realization of their life’s direction.
+What I have come to recognize is that it’s okay for our children to have intense personalities.
+It is also more than okay for their personality traits to change, and to rise and fall in their magnitude.
+Like a wave that alters its form, changes within children will help them on their path to self-discovery and self-acceptance.
+Ultimately, his highs and lows will aid him in the realization of his own life direction.

 As parents, we need to understand and support our children in their moments of fervor.
-Sometimes our children need to “break”, like a wave; in that they need to have less positive moments (tantrums, tirades, etc.), so that they can release some of their spirit that is itching to be let out.
+Sometimes our children need to “break”, like a wave; in that they need to have less positive moments (tantrums, tirades, etc.), so that they can release some of their spirit that’s itching to get out.

-According to Raising Your Spirited Child, by Mary Sheeda Kurcinka, the best thing parents can do when trying to successful parent a high-spirited child, is to try to understand your child’s temperament.
+According to Raising Your Spirited Child, by Mary Sheedy Kurcinka, the best thing parents can do when trying to successfully guide a high-spirited child, is to understand their child’s temperament.
 The book instructs parents to stop referring to their children negatively; even if not in front of them.
 Kurcinka states that parents should use positive labels when describing their child.
 She also coaches us through successful ways to deal with our child’s tantrums and “blow-ups”.
-“Principled negotiation” is an interesting topic that is discussed in her book; it deals with finding solutions to problems that allow for both you, and your child, to feel a sense of dignity and personal power.
+“Principled negotiation” is an interesting topic that is discussed in her book; it deals with finding solutions to problems that allow for both the parent and the child to feel a sense of dignity and personal power.

-While you are working on the aforementioned principals proposed by Kurcinka, it is likely that your high-spirited child will take you from intensity to insanity to serenity.
-This can happen monthly, weekly or even daily, in some cases, as in mine.
-So where can you find some serenity?
+It is quite possible that while you are working on the aforementioned principles proposed by Kurcinka, your high-spirited child will take you from intensity, all the way to insanity, and then surprisingly to serenity.
+This can happen monthly, weekly, or even daily in some cases, as in mine.

-— Find serenity in the fact that, as an adult, your child’s intensity can be productive.
-There is belief amongst some, that intense people are more likely to achieve results.
+— Find serenity in the fact that as an adult, your child’s intensity can be productive.
+There is belief amongst many that intense people are more likely to achieve results.

 — Find serenity in the fact that your child loves you with high intensity.
 Savor those moments where your child is loving you with such passion.